Oral (pills or tablets)

 endometrial (uterine) cancer.
 Estrogen-progestin is

-hormone replacement therapy (HRT).
+hormone therapy (HT).

 Do not use estrogen treatment if you:

 - Have active liver disease or chronic impaired

 liver function.
 (Transdermal estrogen does not stress the

 - Have a personal history of

 - Are a

 - Have a history of blood clots.